ATA Enneagram for LTC Leadership: What It Is, Why It Works, and Who It's For.

 A closing thought

 The first question is not what to develop.
-The first question is what is actually there.
+The first question is what is actually there, not just what the leader does under pressure, but what they are trying to feel when they do it.